Translational Proteomics for Obesity Clinical Trials

 Generating mechanistic and biomarker insights from large-scale proteomics in phase 2/3 obesity programs.

-At Lilly, I work at the intersection of clinical omics and drug development, applying large-scale proteomics (primarily Olink and SomaScan platforms) to phase 2 and phase 3 clinical trials for obesity and cardiometabolic disease.
-The goal is to translate protein abundance changes measured in trial participants into mechanistic hypotheses about drug biology and actionable biomarker strategies that inform clinical decisions.
+At Lilly, I work at this intersection of clinical omics and drug development, applying large-scale proteomics (primarily Olink Explore HT and SomaScan 11k) to phase 2 and phase 3 clinical trials for obesity and cardiometabolic disease.
+The analytical toolkit combines longitudinal mixed models to track protein trajectories over time, mediation analysis to test whether protein changes drive clinical outcomes, dose-response comparisons across treatment arms, and genetic causal inference (Mendelian randomization, pQTL colocalization) to anchor signals in biology rather than confounding.
+I also build the analytical infrastructure (pipelines, data models, dashboards) that supports the broader clinical omics team.